it2022057/ansible-playground/README.md

 ## Public Ip's

-### If everything run successfully, go to the public ip your vm servers have and then check for the results!!!
+### If everything ran successfully, go to the public ip your vm servers have and then check for the results!!!
 For my project go to:

 * db-server
 ```bash